exercism/website-copy/tracks/r/exercises/raindrops/mentoring.md

 }
 ```

-- Finally, `n` can be added to the `sounds` vector and it's value is only pasted if all other conditions are `FALSE`.
+...finally, `n` can be added to the `sounds` vector and it's value is only pasted if all other conditions are `FALSE`.

 ```r
 raindrops <- function(n) {